riflechess/riflechess.github.io/stp/summaries/Reparations_Commission_Meeting_-_Rondo_Community_Library,_461_N_Dale_Street,_Multipurpose_Room.md

 ---
-titl: Rpaatins Cmmissin Mting - Rnd Cmmunity Libay, 461  Dal Stt, Multipups Rm
+title: Reparations Commission Meeting - Rondo Community Library, 461 N Dale Street, Multipurpose Room
-dat:
+date:
 ---
-#### Mting Inf
+#### Meeting Info
-* **Mting Typ:** Rpaatins Cmmissin Mting
+* **Meeting Type:** Reparations Commission Meeting
-* **Pups:** Disussin f Slavy Dislsu and Rdss Odinan
+* **Purpose:** Discussion of Slavery Disclosure and Redress Ordinance
-* **Dat/Tim:** [t spifid]
+* **Date/Time:** [Not specified]
-* **Latin:** Rnd Cmmunity Libay, 461  Dal Stt, Multipups Rm
+* **Location:** Rondo Community Library, 461 N Dale Street, Multipurpose Room
-* **Attnds:** Chai Cuz, Kulia Pingl, iita Kamn, Jmy English, yla Gldn, i Kali, Maia MCy, and i Muhammad
+* **Attendees:** Chair Cruz, Kulia Pringle, Nikita Kamen, Jeremy English, Nyla Golden, Nick Kalik, Maria McCoy, and Nick Muhammad

-#### Summay
+#### Summary
-Th Rpaatins Cmmissin mting disussd th Slavy Dislsu and Rdss Odinan, whih aims t hld patins and institutins auntabl f thi l in slavy and pvid paatins t impatd mmunitis.
-Th dinan quis ntitis t disls thi histy f mpliity in slavy and pvid finanial dss.
+The Reparations Commission meeting discussed the Slavery Disclosure and Redress Ordinance, which aims to hold corporations and institutions accountable for their role in slavery and provide reparations to impacted communities.
+The ordinance requires entities to disclose their history of complicity in slavery and provide financial redress.

-Cmmissin English psntd a mdl f th dinan, whih inluds gat dislsu quimnts, mandaty statmnt f finanial dss, and ivil nfmnt mhanisms.
-Th dinan als pvids a famw f muniipalitis t ngag in pat sial spnsibility and pmt gd pat itiznship.
+Commissioner English presented a model for the ordinance, which includes greater disclosure requirements, mandatory statement of financial redress, and civil enforcement mechanisms.
+The ordinance also provides a framework for municipalities to engage in corporate social responsibility and promote good corporate citizenship.

-Th mmissin disussd th imptan f addssing unjust nihmnt and hlding ntitis auntabl f thi histial atins.
-Cmmissin English fnd a 2014 lawsuit against fl Suthn Railad, whih had t disls its tis t slavy aft building a ail yad n ity-wnd land.
+The commission discussed the importance of addressing unjust enrichment and holding entities accountable for their historical actions.
+Commissioner English referenced a 2014 lawsuit against Norfolk Southern Railroad, which had to disclose its ties to slavery after building a rail yard on city-owned land.

-Th mting als tuhd n th tba industy's liability f halth issus ausd by sming, dawing an analgy btwn th tw ass.
-Th spa mphasizd that gvnmnts hav a spnsibility t hld ntitis auntabl and nsu that thy ngag in dislsu and dss.
+The meeting also touched on the tobacco industry's liability for health issues caused by smoking, drawing an analogy between the two cases.
+The speaker emphasized that governments have a responsibility to hold entities accountable and ensure that they engage in disclosure and redress.

-Th mmissin is nsiding implmnting this dinan in St. Paul, with sm mmbs xpssing hp f "dss atins" ming ut f th ity.
-Hwv, n spifi disins  vts w tan duing th mting.
+The commission is considering implementing this ordinance in St. Paul, with some members expressing hope for "redress actions" coming out of the city.
+However, no specific decisions or votes were taken during the meeting.